 How we handle your homeowners or condominium association in Centreville

-We require that the tenant abide by all community and association rules.
-To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association covenants.
+To guide us in this duty, we need the property owner leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to turn in the old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a free source for rental investors in Centreville
+a useful reference for property owners in Centreville

-- Before you rent out your investment in Centreville
+- Before you lease out your rental property in Centreville

 - Collections and evictions